-Preparation Guide Version 1: December 2022
+Preparation Guide Version 2:

+GRAIN DEFINITION CAUSES & TREATMENT

+GRAIN CHARACTERISTICS

+A part of grain definition in timber arises from the boundaries between summer and winter growth.
+It is the annular rings that are visible in the cross section of a felled tree trunk.

+The grain pattern seen in joinery components varies, dependant on:

+- Timber species (Hardwood/Softwood)

+- Growing origin (Region)

-GRAIN Grain definition in timber arises from the boundaries between summer and winter growth.
-It is the rings that are visible in the cross section of a felled tree trunk.
-The grain pattern seen in joinery components varies, dependant on: - Timber species - Region in which it grew - Angle at which the board was cut from the original tree Grain profiling (the height variations sometimes seen across the timber surface) is caused by differential swelling of the summer and winter growth regions.
-The faster summer growth areas are less dense, more absorbant, and swell at a faster rate, as the seasonal moisture content of the joinery varies.
+- Angle at which the board was cut from the original tree

+Grain profiling (the height variations sometimes seen across the timber surface) is caused by differential swelling of the early and late growth regions.
+The faster Spring/Summer cell growth areas are larger, more porous, and absorb moisture at a higher rate, when compared to the later / winter cell growth structure, which is smaller, more condensed and structural.

 Grain Profiling